demetreades/assingment2js-small-school/README.md

 _**Still under construction**_

-1. Firstly insert your database credentials into `/database/init.js`
+1. Firstly fill your local credentials into `/database/init.js`

     Then run: `npm run db-generate` script to generate, use schema, create and populate tables.